-B.5 Views of and from the public realm can also enhance legibility throughout the town, and should therefore be protected as far as possible.
+B.5 Views of and from the public realm can also enhance legibility throughout the town and should therefore be protected as far as possible.
 When considering future locations for tall buildings, policy guidance will consider areas that are sensitive to development, including their potential impact on views, conservation areas, listed buildings and their settings, other landmark buildings and areas, ecological assets and green spaces.
+Historic England's publication 'Streets for All' provides updated practical advice for anyone involved in planning and implementing highways and other public realm works in sensitive historic locations.
+It sets out a means to improve public spaces without harming their valued character, including specific recommendations for works to surfaces, street furniture, new equipment, traffic management infrastructure and environmental improvements.